Article ID: 288 - Last Modified: June 11, 2014

-How do I prepare a cytochrome structure with an oxygen bound to the heme iron?
+How do I prepare a cytochrome structure that has an oxygen bound to the heme iron?

-If your heme group has non-standard residue or atom names, its bond orders and formal charges might not get set automatically when the PDB structure is imported, which might necessitate manual adjustment.
+If your heme group has non-standard residue or atom names, its bond orders and formal charges might not get set automatically when the PDB structure is imported, which might require manual adjustment.

 Also, if you intend to use this receptor for docking, please make sure you are using the latest versions of Maestro and Glide.
 Glide Grid Generation uses OPLS_2005 by default starting from Suite 2009 Update 2; earlier versions used OPLS_2001, so please install the latest versions if you haven't already, in order to take advantage of the OPLS_2005 support for this iron-oxo species.

 Keywords: P450, Fe, oxo

 Type the words or phrases on which you would like to search, or click here to view a list of all